Brady tops 600 career TD passes, Buccaneers rout Bears 38-3

 Safety Antoine Winfield Jr., back in the lineup after missing two games with a concussion, sacked Fields on the second play of the game, forcing a fumble Chicago recovered.
 The Bears weren’t as fortunate when Shaquil Barrett and Jason Pierre-Paul got to the rookie, creating a pair of first-half turnovers that added to the young quarterback’s frustration.

-Brady played into the fourth quarter, finally leaving after turning Fields’ third interception into a field goal that put the Bucs up 38-3.
-Backup Blaine Gabbert finished up, entering the game with 7:58 remaining.
+Brady played into the fourth quarter, leaving after turning Fields’ third interception into a field goal that put the Bucs up 38-3.
+Backup Blaine Gabbert finished.

 Rookie Khalil Herbert rushed for 100 yards on 18 carries for the Bears.